anycable/anycable/docs/jwt_identification.md

 ### Handling expired tokens

+> 🎥 Check out this [AnyCasts episode](https://anycable.io/blog/anycasts-using-anycable-client/) to learn more about the expiration problem and how to solve it using [anycable-client](https://github.com/anycable/anycable-client).

 Whenever a server encounters a token that has expired, it rejects the connection and send the `disconnect` message with `reason: "token_expired"`.
 It's a client responsibility to handle this situation and refresh the token.

 See, for example, how [anycable-client handles this](https://github.com/anycable/anycable-client#refreshing-authentication-tokens).